AlexanBor/amboot/README.md

 Run utility in preview mode to check space usage, drive availability etc. Then run in build mode.

 Run noexpand.sh script to instruct OSes in images written to not expand partitions.
-This step is mandatory, else each image on first boot will expand itself to whole drive and thus will destroy its neighbors.
+This step is mandatory, otherwise each image on its first boot will expand itself to whole drive and thus will destroy its neighbors.

 Now you can attach drive to TV-box and boot it.
 Boot process explained in https://github.com/150balbes/Amlogic_s905/wiki/s905_multi_boot.